awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 No need to make any changes to it.

-#### Adding IRSA IAM Role Output for each Cluster
+#### Adding Cluster Outputs for each Cluster

-This Terraform module creates an IRSA IAM Role for each cluster, as part of the `kubecost-s3-exporter` module.<br />
+This Terraform module creates an IRSA IAM Role and parent IAM Role for each cluster, as part of the `kubecost-s3-exporter` module.<br />
-It creates it with a name that includes the IAM OIDC Provider ID.<br />
+It creates them with a name that includes the IAM OIDC Provider ID.<br />
 This is done to keep the IAM Role name within the length limit, but it causes difficulties in correlating it to a cluster.<br>
-You can add an output to the `output.tf` file for each cluster, to show the mapping of the cluster name and the IAM Role ARN.
+You can add an output to the `output.tf` file for each cluster, to show the mapping of the cluster name and the IAM Roles (IRSA and parent) ARNs.

-The `main.tf` file already has a sample output to get you started:
+The `outputs.tf` file already has a sample output to get you started:

     output "cluster1_irsa_iam_role_arn" {
-      value = module.cluster1.irsa_iam_role_arn
+      value       = module.cluster1
+      description = "The outputs for 'cluster1'"
     }

 Change the output name from `cluster1_irsa_iam_role_arn` to a name that uniquely represents your cluster.<br />
 Then, change the value to reference to the module instance of your cluster (`module.<module_instance_name>.irsa_iam_role_arn`).
-More examples cab be found in the `examples/deploy/outputs.tf` file.
+More examples can be found in the `examples/deploy/outputs.tf` file.

-It is highly advised that you add an output to the `outputs.tf` file for each cluster, to show the IAM Role ARN.<br />
+It is highly advised that you add an output to the `outputs.tf` file for each cluster, to show the IAM Roles ARNs.<br />
 Make sure you use a unique cluster name in the output name.

-When deploying, Terraform will output a line showing the output name and the IAM Role ARN.
+When deploying, Terraform will output a line showing the output name and the IAM Roles ARNs.

 ### Step 4: Deploy